build-on-aws/content/posts/genai-for-edu/index.md

 ## Next Steps for AI in Education

 Classrooms with a culture of centering student inquiry, freeing them to collaborate and embrace new technical innovations, can lead the way into the next era of AI-informed or even AI-infused instruction.
 If educators can infuse classrooms with student-centered, innovative curricula, students may be less reliant on AI to provide canned content.
 Instead, they can learn to use AI as it is intended to be used: as a teaching assistant and a way to reimagine and enhance worlds built by human-centered experimentation and innovation.
-Stay informed on the many ways that Amazon is innovating in the generative AI space by visiting [https://aws.amazon.com/generative-ai/](https://aws.amazon.com/generative-ai/?sc_channel=el&sc_campaign=genaiwave&sc_content=genai-for-edu&sc_geo=mult&sc_country=mult&sc_outcome=acq) and learn more about this interesting moment by visiting [https://community.aws/generative-ai](https://community.aws/generative-ai/?sc_channel=el&sc_campaign=genaiwave&sc_content=genai-for-edu&sc_geo=mult&sc_country=mult&sc_outcome=acq).
+Stay informed on the many ways that Amazon is innovating in the generative AI space by visiting [https://aws.amazon.com/generative-ai/](https://aws.amazon.com/generative-ai/?sc_channel=el&sc_campaign=genaiwave&sc_content=genai-for-edu&sc_geo=mult&sc_country=mult&sc_outcome=acq) and learn more about this interesting moment by visiting [https://community.aws/generative-ai](/generative-ai).

 ## About the Author

 Jen Looper is the Head of Academic Advocacy at AWS and manages a team in Developer Relations that curates the higher-ed student journey at AWS through great content, cool events, and a valuable community experience on campuses globally called [Cloud Clubs](https://s12d.com/cloud-clubs).
 Learn more about Academic Advocacy's initiatives [on our website](https://s12d.com/students).
-With a weakness for DH paired with a PhD in French literature, she is particularly atuned to the challenges faced by the humanities in this era of Generative AI while, as a lecturer in computer science, she is also interested in its potential.
+With a weakness for DH paired with a PhD in French literature, she is particularly attuned to the challenges faced by the humanities in this era of Generative AI while, as a lecturer in computer science, she is also interested in its potential.